croxton/ee_zen_garden/vendors/croxton/stash_template_inheritance/README.md

 * **Body** (post_body) - Textarea (Rich Text)
 * **Image** (post_img) - File, set to 'Images' file upload location

-### Add channels

-* **Blog** - assigned to the 'Posts' fieldgroup and 'Blog' category group
-* **Pages** - assigned to the 'Posts' fieldgroup

 ### Add a category group

-Create a category group 'Blog' and add categories as follows, adding a description and assigning an image to each:
+Create a category group 'Blog' (ID 1) and add categories as follows, adding a description and assigning an image to each:

 #####
 * Animals